What this handout is about

 If you need to do research in the specialized field of performance studies (a branch of communication studies) or want to focus especially closely on poetic or powerful language in a play, see our handout on communication studies and handout on poetry explications.
 For additional tips on writing about plays as a form of literature, see our handout on writing about fiction.

 Carter, Paul.
-The Backstage Handbook: An Illustrated Almanac of Technical Information, 3rd Ed.
-Shelter Island, New York: Broadway Press, 1994.
+The Backstage Handbook: An Illustrated Almanac of Technical Information.
+3rd ed., Broadway Press, 1994.